All work

 Mobile-first, tested with real gamers

 User-tested at every step.
-I ran 1-on-1 tests using clickable Figma prototypes with two distinct audiences: gamers opening their first checking account, and active users post-launch.
-Feedback drove direct simplifications in spending tracking and how rewards surfaced — the screens you see are the result of multiple tight iteration loops.
+I ran one-on-one tests using clickable Figma prototypes with two distinct audiences: gamers opening their first checking account, and active users who had been in the beta.
+Feedback drove direct simplifications in how spending tracking worked and how rewards surfaced in the interface.
+The screens you see in this case study are the result of multiple tight iteration loops, not first drafts.

 One design system, every surface.
-I built the Figma system from the first week so card designs, quest layouts, perk cards and banking primitives all spoke the same visual language.
-It meant the junior UX/UI designer I onboarded could ship confidently, and the marketing designer I mentored could produce brand materials that looked like the app.
+I built the Figma design system from the first week so that card designs, quest layouts, perk cards and banking primitives all spoke the same visual language from the start.
+That early investment paid off quickly.
+The junior UX/UI designer I onboarded could ship confidently from day one, and the marketing designer I mentored could produce brand materials that looked like they came straight out of the app.

 Cards with personality, quests as a first-class feature

 Earning is a verb in Mana, not a bolt-on promotion banner.
-Daily-spending points, connected-account rewards, referral quests and limited-time perks all live on the home surface — because that's where the player expects progression to live.
+Daily-spending points, connected-account rewards, referral quests and limited-time perks all live on the home surface because that is where a gamer expects progression to live.
+The home screen borrows its mental model from a game lobby, not a bank statement.

-Plan selection feels less like picking a tier and more like choosing a class: same mental model, same confidence in the decision.
+Plan selection feels less like picking a pricing tier and more like choosing a character class.
+Same mental model, same confidence in the decision.
+Users told us in testing that the card selection screen was the moment they knew this was not just another banking app with a fresh coat of paint.

 Mana plan selection dialog showing Pro metal card and Lite plastic card